sheabunge/functionality/README.md

 See [this WP Daily post](http://wpdaily.co/functionality-plugin/) for more information on functionality plugins.

 This plugin may be removed at any time, and your functionality plugin will remain working and intact.
-You will, however, loose the quick edit link in the admin menu.
+You will, however, loose the quick edit links in the admin menu, and automatic styles loading if that feature is enabled.

 ![Editing the functionality plugin in the WordPress plugin header](screenshots/banner-772x250.png)